"Capturing love and feelings, telling your stories through pictures"

 I always wanted photos of them at different stages of their lives and having a record of special moments (and the not so special, often the most lovely!) was something important to me.
 Those photos are still framed on my walls today, because they are my memories and they mean so much.

 I started training at my local college where I learned basic photography skills and then progressed to an advanced course, by now I most definitely had the bug!

 I needed to know how to develop myself, my skills and my work into a photography business.
-I knew I wanted to train with the renowned photographer and Nikon ambassador Kate Hopewell-Smith, her work is exquisite and her training and business ethics really appealed to me.
+I knew I wanted to train with the renowned photographer and Sony ambassador Kate Hopewell-Smith, she is a luxury wedding photographer, her work is exquisite and her training and business ethics really appealed to me.

-At around the time I was looking into her training courses and mentoring programme, I saw that she was starting up a brand new training school, along with her fiance, the talented film-maker Brent Kirkman, called Training by Lumiere. http://www.trainingbylumiere.co.uk
+At around the time I was looking into her training courses and mentoring programme, I saw that she was starting up a brand new training school, along with her husband, film-maker Brent Kirkman, called Training by Lumiere. http://www.trainingbylumiere.co.uk

 “This was made for me!” was my first thought, I knew I just had to join their training programme.
 I was a delegate on their first ever 6 month foundation training programme and I am very proud to say I have been trained and mentored by Kate, I have most certainly learned from the best in the industry.